CodeYourFuture/curriculum/content/js1/blocks/playing-computer/index.md

 ### 🖼️  Local frame

-On line 7, we call the function `convertToPercentage`.
-Whenever we call a `convertToPercentage` frame is created.
-The `convertToPercentage` frame is an environment for executing the code declared inside the body of `convertToPercentage`.
+{{<note type="tip" title="recall">}}
+A **function call** is an instruction to run the code inside a function
+{{</note>}}

-> Whenever we call a function, a brand new frame is created for executing the code inside that function
+Whenever we call a function a new frame is created for executing the code inside that function.
+Im the example above, we call the function `convertToPercentage` on line 7 adn then a new frame is created for .
+The `convertToPercentage`.
+Then the computer runs the code inside the body of the `convertToPercentage`